ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 ### Data types

 As mentioned earlier, a data type consists of a set of values and the operations that can be performed on them.
 Primitive data types are basic types provided by a programming language (including our pseudocode) and cannot be user-defined.
-Compound data types, however, are created by combining primitive types.
-Many programming languages provide built-in compound types, such as arrays and tuples, while also allowing users to define their own, using constructs like classes or algebraic data types.
+Some (aggregate) data structures, such as arrays and lists, are built into many languages and organize collections of values, while compound data types, such as classes or algebraic data types, allow users to define their own structures.
-The next sections introduce the data types that we use in this book.
+The next sections introduce the data types used in this book.

 #### Primitive data types {-}

 We use the following primitive data types:

-- **boolean**: This data type has only two possible values: `true` and `false`.
+- **Boolean**: This data type has only two possible values: `true` and `false`.
   It supports logical operations such as conjunction (AND), disjunction (OR), exclusive OR (XOR), and negation.
-- **int**: Represents whole numbers.
+- **Int**: Represents whole numbers.
 Unless specified otherwise, we assume integers of arbitrary size, though in some cases, we may use fixed-size integers (32-bit or 64-bit), which will be explicitly stated.
 Standard arithmetic operations, such as addition, multiplication, and integer division, are supported.
-- **float**: Represents floating-point numbers with limited precision, which depends on the programming language and, in some cases, the underlying computer architecture.
+- **Float**: Represents floating-point numbers with limited precision, which depends on the programming language and, in some cases, the underlying computer architecture.
 It supports common operations like addition, subtraction, multiplication, and division.
-- **char**: Represents individual characters.
+- **Char**: Represents individual characters.
 Unless otherwise specified, we assume fixed-size Unicode encoding, though in some cases, 8-bit ASCII may be used.